JNicolin/MS3-ReedmakerStudio/README.md

 ## Code validation, static testing
 ### CSS, HTML and JavaScript validation
  - All CSS was validated in the W3 group validator: No remaining comments or errors
- - All HTML vwas validate in W3 group validator: No remaining comments or errors
+ - All HTML vwas validate in W3 group validator: The HTML validator does not like DTL tags.
+It does give warnings for this.
+These are the only remaining.
  - The JavaScript was run through the CI Linter app: No remaining errors
  - Chrome lighthouse testing for performance, accessibility and coding standard